pivotal/docs-tap/scst-store/tls-configuration.hbs.md

-# Setting up custom TLS configuration
+# TLS configuration for Supply Chain Security Tools - Store

-This topic describes TLS configuration for Supply Chain Security Tools (SCST) - Store.
+This topic describes how you can configure TLS for Supply Chain Security Tools (SCST) - Store.

 > **Important** SCST - Store only supports TLS v1.2.